twrobbins/twrobbins.github.io/_pages/about.md

 classes: wide
 ---

-I am currently a data science student who will be graduating November 21, 2020, with a masters degree in data science.
-I worked as a CPA for over twnety years in Silicon Valley, mainly working with software-as-a-service (SaaS) companies on revenue recogniton.
+I am currently a student at Bellevue Unversity who will be graduating November 21, 2020 with a masters degree in data science.
+I worked as a CPA for over twenty years in Silicon Valley, mainly working with software-as-a-service (SaaS) companies on revenue recogniton.